atsheehan/zero-to-gamedev/block_peers/README.md

 * [ ] If a new piece is generated on top of an occupied cell, the game is over.
 * [ ] When generating a new piece, any of the seven possible shapes can be chosen.

+### Discuss Next Pairing Session

+* Border being set to white for collision detection
+* Global vs. local iterator and fixing the crashes

 ## Backlog

 * Track lines cleared / points